 The Editor-in-Chief is responsible for deciding which articles submitted to Acta Innovations will be published.
-The Editor-in-Chief and Managing Editor is guided by the Editorial Policy and constrained by legal requirements in force regarding libel, copyright infringement and plagiarism.
+The Editor-in-Chief and Managing Editor are guided by the Editorial Policy and constrained by legal requirements in force regarding libel, copyright infringement and plagiarism.

 The Editor-in-Chief reserves the right to decide not to publish submitted manuscripts in case it is found that they do not meet relevant standards concerning the content and formal aspects.

 Editor-in-Chief/Editor must hold no conflict of interest with regard to the articles they consider for publication.
 If an Editor feels that there is likely to be a perception of a conflict of interest in relation to their handling of a submission, the selection of reviewers and all decisions on the paper shall be made by the Editorial Board Member under condition that the member(s) holding a conflict of interest are withdrawn from the selection.

 Editor-in-Chief/Editor shall evaluate manuscripts for their intellectual content free from any racial, gender, sexual, religious, ethnic, or political bias.

 The Editor-in-Chief and the Editorial Board must not use unpublished materials disclosed in submitted manuscripts without the express written consent of the authors.
 The information and ideas presented in submitted manuscripts shall be kept confidential and must not be used for personal gain.

 Editors and the Editorial Board shall take all reasonable measures to ensure that the reviewers remain anonymous to the authors before, during and after the evaluation process.

 Authors warrant that their manuscript is their original work, that it has not been published before and is not under consideration for publication elsewhere.
 Parallel submission of the same paper to another journal constitutes misconduct and eliminates the manuscript from consideration by Acta Innovations.